hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 ### {8} Of False Positions

 There are also five of these.
-The first is when the toes are turned inwards, and touch each other, the heels being open on the line[^2].

-[^2]: _Read_, on a line (misprint is mentioned in Errata)
+The first is when the toes are turned inwards, and touch each other, the heels being open on the line[_Read_, on a line (misprint is mentioned in Errata)].

 The second is when the toes are turned inwards, there being the distance of a foot's length between the toes; the heels as before.